Skip to content

 • The Second Word: Participate in a discussion about how to confront the centuries-old stigma around “mental illness” and speak openly and honestly about suicide losses.

-• Finding My Voice...How I Became a Suicide Prevention Speaker: Share stories about being vocal about suicide loss after learning about the different grief journeys the presenter has taken.
+• Finding My Voice...How I Became a Suicide Prevention Speaker: Learn about grief journeys and share stories of being vocal about suicide loss.

-• Murder/Suicide: The healing process after a murder-suicide can be especially hard for the families of the responsible person to navigate as they may face social isolation, fear for their safety, and intense media presence.
-Simultaneously, they are also grieving the loss of their loved one, trying to make sense of it all, and potentially experiencing a sense of guilt.
+• Murder/Suicide: The healing process after a murder-suicide can be especially hard for the families of the responsible person to navigate.
+They may face social isolation, fear for their safety, and intense media presence while simultaneously grieving the loss of their loved one, trying to make sense of it all, and potentially experiencing a sense of guilt.

 • His Living Legacy: Healing and Posttraumatic Growth after Suicide Loss: Discuss what posttraumatic growth and healing means after a suicide.